Category: Troubleshooting

 • Adobe Acrobat Closes Immediately After Opening [Workaround]

-Occasionally Adobe Acrobat will close again almost immediately after opening.
+Occasionally, Adobe Acrobat will close again almost immediately after opening.
 Here is a short video capturing the problem.

 To fix it, open Adobe Acrobat Distiller instead.
-The authentication popup will stay open and you can complete your authentication.
+The authentication pop-up will stay open and you can complete your authentication.
 In my case, I needed to de-authorize another instance of my computer so I could authenticate again.

 • Single Step Repair “Trust Relationship Between Workstation and Primary Domain Failed”